-The temple contains Hall of Four Heavenly King, Grand Hall, abbot room, Jade Buddha Chamber and public restaurant.
-The Hall of Four Heavenly King has three scarlet gates which mean freeing yourself from worldly affairs in Buddhism.
+The temple contains the Hall of Four Heavenly King, Grand Hall, abbot room, Jade Buddha Chamber and a public restaurant.
+The Hall of Four Heavenly King has three scarlet gates which symbolize freeing yourself from worldly affairs in Buddhism.
 The hall enshrines Maitreya and Four Heavenly King who represent favorable circumstance.
 The Grand Hall contains the statues of Three Golden Buddha.
-In the central is the statue of Sakyamuni, the right Bhaisajyaguru and the left Amitabha.
-At the north entrance to the Grand Hall stands the statue of Avalokitevara with her two disciples on both sides.
-Jade Buddha Chamber enshrines sitting jade Buddha left by Hui Gen on the second floor.
-This jade Buddha is 1.92 high and 1 ton.
-On the both side of jade Buddha are cabinets which hold over 7,000 volumes of precious Buddhist scriptures.
-On the first floor is abbot room where a Sakyamuni portrait is hanged on the wall.

 Another jade Buddha, a reclined Buddha, is in the west section of the temple.
 In 1989, a Singapore believer donated a reclined Buddha enshrined on the opposite side of the jade reclined Buddha.